 The age requirement for participating on a Distribution Team is 18 years or older.
 You must pay for all travel costs (see Your Financial Responsibility tab).
 You must participate with the understanding and agreement that you are doing so at your own risk and expense.
 All volunteers for distribution trips are required to fill out an application.
 Once your application has been cleared, a doctor’s note and a background check are required.
 Any costs related to these requirements are the responsibility of participants.
 You must be physically and emotionally fit, capable of carrying 50-pound bags of aid, and working long days.
-Lastly, all CTF volunteers must uphold the core values of Carry the Future and have a strong belief in our vision and mission.
+Lastly, all Carry the Future volunteers must uphold the core values of Carry the Future and have a strong belief in the vision and mission of Carry the Future.

-Distribution trip volunteers are required to cover full airfare costs, transportation to their departure airport, meals, layover hotels during travel days (if any), travel insurance, CTF apparel, pocket money, dinners, additional luggage fees (personal baggage allowance is used to transport aid), any and all miscellaneous or unforeseen travel costs such as medical emergencies or missed flights, etc. The cost of obtaining the required doctor’s note and background check are also the responsibility of participants.
+Distribution trip volunteers are required to cover full airfare costs, transportation to their departure airport, layover hotels during travel days (if any), all meals, travel insurance, Carry the Future apparel, pocket money, baggage fees (personal baggage allowance is used to transport aid), any and all miscellaneous or unforeseen travel costs such as medical emergencies or missed flights, etc. The cost of obtaining the required doctor’s note and background check are also the responsibility of participants.
 Purchasing travel insurance is strongly recommended.

 Carry the Future covers the following costs:

-LODGING – CTF will arrange lodging for each team comparable to three stars.
-It is usually a home rental or hotel room for two to four same sex volunteers or couple per room.
+LODGING – Carry the Future will arrange lodging for each team comparable to two to three stars.
+It is usually a flat, a home rental or hotel room for two to four same sex volunteers or couple per room.

-TRANSPORTATION – CTF will cover the cost of taxis, public transit passes, and airport shuttles at the point of distribution ONLY.
+TRANSPORTATION – Carry the Future will cover the cost of taxis, public transit passes, and airport shuttles at the point of distribution ONLY.
 The Trip Coordinator will arrange and pay directly.
-Van rental, fuel, and tolls for the duration of the trip is also covered by CTF.
+Van rental, fuel, and tolls for the duration of the trip are also covered by Carry the Future.